LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

 Computer security is the protection of computing systems and the data that they store or access.
-Secure your computer and your network to reduce the risk of a data breach, theft or hack.
+Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.

+Incorporate the following practices into your everyday routine as well as team policy.
+Encorage others to do so as well.

 Beginner
+* Use strong passwords
-* Have good strong passwords and encrypt your computer's hard drive.
+* Encrpyt your computer's hard drive.

 Intermediate
 * Use a password manager.